nsqa99/big-data-fundamentals/src/main/scala/com/viettel/truongvq/doc/spark.md

 The most common Structured API.
 Represents a table of data with rows and columns

 ### Partitions
-Spark breaks up the data into chunks called partitions
+Spark breaks up the data into chunks called partitions.
+A partition is a collection of rows that sit on one physical machine in your cluster.
+If you have one partition, Spark will have a parallelism of only one, even if you have thousands of executors.
+If you have many partitions but only one executor, Spark will still have a parallelism of only one because there is only one computation resource

 ### Transformations
 The core data structures are immutable.
 To “change” a data structure, you need to "transformation" it.